jakeobrien/TrawnKit/README.md

 - Simple editable launch screen and optional pre-game instructions

 ## How to use
-I will create some better docs at some point.
-But for now, there is an example game starting point.

-In the top-level folder "Example Game", there are two sub-folders.
+Most of the above just works out of the box.
+The things you will need to access in your game are input and getting which players are playing.

+The ExampleGame folder is a starting point for building a game.
+It contains two folders.

 One folder contains a Game scene, a Launch (Splash) scene and a ScriptableObject with game metadata.
 Modify these as needed, but don't delete them.
 The Game scene should be the starting scene for you game.
-Change the fields in GameInfo for your game.
+Change the fields in GameInfo to match the needs of your game.

-The other folder contains some examples to illustrate how to use the input and get which players are playing.
+The other folder contains some examples to illustrate how to use the input and how to get which players are playing.
 Feel free to delete these once you understand what they are doing.

+I will create better docs for this soon, but in the mean time...

 ## Questions
-If you have any questions, hit me up on the [Philly Game Mechanics Slack] (https://phillygamemechanics.com/slack/) at @jakeo
+If you have any questions, hit me up on the [Philly Game Mechanics Slack](https://phillygamemechanics.com/slack/) at @jakeo